 It is critical to estimate the cost of each deliverable to estimate the project budget successfully.
 Note that the cost of the project is related to its completion date.

-In this article, we answered what does a project plan include and how to write it?
+In this article, I try to give an answer to what does a project plan includes and how to write it?
 Hope that it will be useful for the professionals working in the field of project management.